DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps: Related Work

 Hierarchical data exploration has been studied extensively in text domains.
 Text data is unstructured, so automatic extraction of clusters is important too like images.
 HierarchicalTopics~\cite{dou2013hierarchicaltopics} extracts hierarchical structures of latent topics and enables users to explore and revise them.
 TopicLens~\cite{kim2016topiclens} allows users to zoom into certain areas of projected two-dimensional spaces.
-Marcilio et al. extracts hierarchical structures from high-dimensional representations of deep learning data~\cite{marcilio2021explorertree}, and Duarte et al. represents data as treemap-style representations~\cite{duarte2014nmap}.
+Marcilio et al. extracts hierarchical structures from high-dimensional representations of deep learning data~\cite{marcilio2021explorertree}.
+Nmap represents data as treemap-style representations, similar to ours~\cite{duarte2014nmap}.
+It adjusts initial positions of data items obtained from 2-D projection algorithms by iteratively creating treemap nodes using their modified slicing algorithm.
+We instead create tree structures using well-known clustering algorithms.
+Another difference is that our work targeting image data displays image thumbnails within treemap nodes.